 - participate in group and family camping trips

 - socialize and network with members of our club and other ATC-affiliated clubs and organizations

 ODATC maintains a number of trails on the Blue Ridge (see Stewardship).
-Right click here to download (Save Target As) a map of those trails and access points, and click here for an aerial view.
+Click here to download a map of those trails and access points, and click here to download an aerial view (Save Target).
 Click here for a Google Earth picture of our trails with access points.

 Weather Near Our Section of the AT

 2014 Banff Film Festival Sold Out!

 Unfortunately, we were notified on Jan 22 that the 2014 Banff Film Festival is now sold out for both the nights of Friday, Mar 7 and Saturday, Mar 8.
 Tickets may still be available from Craig's List.
 Anyone in the club wanting to sell tickets that were purchased but can no longer be used can make them available on the club blog here

 There will be a series of classes and panel discussions collectively entitled "Best Kept Secrets: Outdoor Adventure Close to Home" sponsored by the Friends of the HI-Richmond Hostel Project and Richmond Public Library.
 These offerings will take place on Saturday afternoons in February and early March from 3 to 5 p.m. at the Main Branch of the Richmond Public Library at 101 East Franklin Street.
 Refer here